-Here you’ll find everything you need about Greater Buffalo Veterinary Emergency Clinic and how we can help you.
-We have online forms for faster check-in at our Cheektowaga veterinary emergency facility, and information for new patients, including what to expect in your visit.
+When you are looking for a veterinary emergency care clinic you need superior care and excellent service.
+We have online forms for faster check-in at our location in Cheektowaga which is about 1 mile from the Buffalo Airport, and information for new patients, including what to expect in your visit.

 When you are looking for a veterinary emergency care clinic you should be able to count on superior care and excellent service.
 We at Greater Buffalo Veterinary Emergency Clinic in Cheektowaga NY have assembled an expert team of veterinary professionals to bring you the best possible urgent and emergency care for your pet.
 We have a state of the art veterinary facility which is clean, comfortable, and efficient.
 Call (716) 839-4043 to let us know the nature of the emergency and estimated time of arrival, so we can better prepare for your pet’s emergency.

 Once here, a skilled emergency technician will evaluate your pet to assess the nature and severity of the emergency.
 If your pet’s condition is judged to be critical, they will be rushed into treatment ahead of other animals with less severe emergencies.
 You may also experience times when your pet’s situation is less urgent and other, more critical, pets are seen ahead of yours.
 We will do all we can to treat your pet quickly and compassionately.

 Bring in any of your pet’s available medical history when you come to Greater Buffalo Veterinary Emergency Clinic.
 Let us know the name of your regular veterinarian so that we can send them your pet’s emergency records for appropriate after-care and follow-up.
 Let us know everything that you think may be important about the current emergency.
 Our highly trained doctors and staff will work with whatever information you have, to diagnose and treat your pet appropriately.